 The Audit Committee's primary purpose and responsibility is to assist the Board in its oversight responsibilities.
-In executing this role the Audit Committee monitors the integrity of the financial statements of the Group prepared under International Financial Reporting Standards ("IFRS") and any formal announcements relating to the Group's and the Company's financial performance, reviewing significant financial reporting judgments contained in them, oversees the financial reporting controls and procedures implemented by the Group and monitors and assesses the effectiveness of the Company's internal financial controls, risk management systems, internal audit function, the independence and qualifications of the independent auditor and the effectiveness of the external audit process.
+In executing this role the Audit Committee monitors the integrity of the financial statements of the Group prepared under International Financial Reporting Standards ("IFRS") as adopted by the European Union (EU) and any formal announcements relating to the Group's and the Company's financial performance, reviewing significant financial reporting judgments contained in them, oversees the financial reporting controls and procedures implemented by the Group and monitors and assesses the effectiveness of the Company's internal financial controls, risk management systems, internal audit function, the independence and qualifications of the independent auditor and the effectiveness of the external audit process.
 The Audit Committee is required to meet at appropriate times in the reporting and audit cycle but in practice meets more often as required.

 Under its terms of reference, the Audit Committee is required, at least once each year, to review its own performance, constitution and terms of reference to ensure it is operating at maximum effectiveness and to recommend any changes it considers necessary for Board approval.
 The Audit Committee met this obligation through members participating in the main Board review described above.
 After consideration of the review, no changes were proposed to the committee's terms of reference.
-The Audit Committee operates a structured framework around the extensive work it does on non-financial statement matters holding at least two additional meetings annually, at least one of which would be held at the Bank's head office in Moscow, to consider specific, non-financial statement related areas within its terms of reference.
-One such meeting was held in 2019 with a further two are planned for 2020.
+The Audit Committee operates a structured framework around the extensive work it does on non-financial statements related matters holding at least two additional meetings annually, which would typically be held at the Bank's head office in Moscow, to consider specific, non-financial statements related areas within its terms of reference.
+No such meeting was held in 2020 due to COVID-19 travel restrictions but at least two are planned for 2021.